-Our nominating and corporate governance committee will operate under a written charter, to be effective upon the closing of this offering, that satisfies the applicable listing standards of the Nasdaq Global Market.
+Our nominating and corporate governance committee operates under a written charter, adopted by our board of directors on June 25, 2021, that satisfies the applicable listing standards of the Nasdaq Global Market.

 Code of Business Conduct and Ethics

 We have adopted a code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
 Upon the closing of this offering, our code of business conduct and ethics will be available under the Corporate Governance section of our website at www.eliemtx.com.
 In addition, we intend to post on our website all disclosures that are required by law or the listing standards of the Nasdaq concerning any amendments to, or waivers from, any provision of the code.
 The reference to our website address does not constitute incorporation by reference of the information contained at or available through our website, and you should not consider it to be a part of this prospectus.